Yananwang1701QCA/Assessment2/index.md

 *This is really difficult for a newcomer, but in the end I was able to make something, which really surprised me.
 In fact, these are just very difficult for me.
 It sounds crazy to be a remote control mopping robot.
 In this operation, I mainly used Mecanum Wheels and added a dry function to make a robot.
 The main problems are how to remote control, how the wiper works and how to use the Neopixel function when programming.*

 ## Next steps ##
-*Write a list or provide other information about your plan to move the project forward to be ready to present by video and documentation in week 12 of the course.*
+*The next thing I want to do is:
+1. Change the rag to rotate automatically
+2. Upgrade the appearance of the robot
+3. Consider the function of the automatic water pump.*